ditulis/project_team_3/README.md

 - For below-average nodes that are assigned the professional treatment we introduce a cool-down period, where the nodes are only allowed to use the professional treatment every 15 time steps.
 During the cool-down period, they make use of the DIY treatment until they either manage to get rid of the infection or they can afford the professional treatment again.
 - For the above-average nodes that are assigned the DIY treatment, they change to the professional treatment after the first failed treatment attempt.

+## How to Run the Code:
+The code was created and edited on google colab, but it can also be ran in a jupyter kernal.
+The output of the code was left in the notebook, but it can be cleared and ran again with different parameters if needed.
+The code is ran with different scenarios to which changes can be made.

+## Licence:
+Released under MIT Licence